Sonolus/wiki-custom-server-specs/docs/headers/sonolus-session-data.md

 }
 ```

-Which is AES-CBC-256 encrypted with key and IV associated with session id specified in [`Sonolus-Session-Id`](./sonolus-session-id.md), and then base64 encoded.
+Which is AES-CBC-256 encrypted with key and IV associated with the session, and then base64 encoded.

 ## Examples